 Each game has the serious purpose of speeding up learning, dialogue and action on climate risks.
 Each involves making decisions with consequences, enabling players to inhabit the reality of climate risk management decisions, test a range of plausible futures in a serious, captivating and fun way.
+A full description of each participatory game can be found in Attachment 4.

 For each newly designed game, the Climate Centre has produced written rules and facilitator guidelines and in some instances, game facilitation training videos.
+Attachment 4 also contains a compilation of materials, including rules and facilitation guidelines, for practitioners interested in applying a games-based approach to learning.

-During the project period, the game-based approach was successfully used in over 120 events in over 40 countries around the world (see map), including Red Cross Red Crescent workshops in Ethiopia, Kenya, Mali and Uganda (as part of the Netherlands Partners for Resilience programme), Red Cross Red Crescent training sessions and conferences, UNISDR risk management policy dialogues, and events organized or attended by International START Secretariat.
+The game-based approach was successfully used in over 120 events in over 40 countries around the world (see map), including Red Cross Red Crescent workshops in Ethiopia, Kenya, Mali and Uganda (as part of the Netherlands Partners for Resilience programme), Red Cross Red Crescent training sessions and conferences, UNISDR risk management policy dialogues, and events organized or attended by International START Secretariat.
 The Climate Centre received an invitation to showcase its games-based approach to learning at the White House in Washington, DC, where about 70 participants had to avoid being hit by a flying Frisbee in a game about hurricane preparedness!

 Games world.
-Between June 2011 and May 2013, the games-based climate risk management framework has been applied in over 120 participatory sessions in at least 43 countries worldwide (shaded in the world map above).
+Since July 2011, the games-based climate risk management framework has been applied in over 120 participatory sessions in at least 43 countries worldwide (shaded in the world map above).
 Sessions were held in highly diverse settings, from the informal settlements of the Kenyan capital, Nairobi, to the White House.